Study in Canada

 - Updates on application status

 Canada, as a country, offers much more affordable education than other developed countries like the US and UK.
-The cost of studying in Canada varies as per the course, university, city location, etc. The average of the data available shows that the average cost to pursue an undergraduate program will be CAD 6800 per year.
-On the other hand, for a master’s degree, the tuition fee can range from CAD 21,100 per year (As per Statistics Canada, 2022)
+Cost of studying in Canada for Indian students varies as per the course, university, city location, etc. The average of the data available shows that the average cost to pursue an undergraduate program will be CAD 6800 per year.
+On the other hand, for a master’s degree, the tuition fee can range from CAD 21,100 per year.

 Canada, as a country, offers much more affordable education than other developed countries like the US and UK.
-The cost of studying in Canada varies as per the course, university, city location, etc. The average of the data available shows that the average cost to pursue an undergraduate program will be CAD 6800 per year.
-On the other hand, for a master’s degree, the tuition fee can range from CAD 21,100 per year (As per Statistics Canada, 2022)
+Cost of studying in Canada for Indian students varies as per the course, university, city location, etc. The average of the data available shows that the average cost to pursue an undergraduate program will be CAD 6800 per year.
+On the other hand, for a master’s degree, the tuition fee can range from CAD 21,100 per year.

 Cost of studying in Canada